H. W. Janson: Feminist critiques

 Despite or perhaps because of the influence of History of Art, it came under increased scrutiny by art historians, who sought a more inclusive story of Western art.
 According to feminist art historians Norma Broude and Mary Garrard: "Women artists in the 1950s and 1960s suffered professional isolation not only from one another, but also from their own history, in an era when women artists of the past had been virtually written out of the history of art, H.W.
 Janson's influential textbook, History of Art, first published in 1962, contained neither the name nor the work of a single woman artist.
 In thus excluding women from the history of art (...)."

-Janson's rejection of female artists has marred his reputation as an art historian.
-His refusal to acknowledge women extends to the celebrated artist Idelle Weber.
-Sam Hunter, then curator at MoMA, introduced her to Janson, who admired Weber's work but stated that he did not include women painters in his books.
 The updated editions of his History of Art, made by his son, Anthony F. Janson, have included several women artists from different eras.